Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: The two stable blowup theorems

 \begin{theorem}[Precise version of stable Big Bang formation without symmetry assumptions] Let $\widetilde{\bf g} := -dt \otimes dt + \sum_{I=1}^{\mydim} t^{2 \widetilde{q}_I} dx^I \otimes dx^I$, $\widetilde{\psi} : =\widetilde{B}\log t$ be an explicit generalized Kasner solution on $(0,\infty)\times\mathbb{T}^{\mydim}$, where the constants $\lbrace \widetilde{q}_I \rbrace_{I=1,\cdots,\mydim}$ and $\widetilde{B}$ satisfy the algebraic constraints $\sum_{I=1}^{\mydim}\widetilde{q}_I=1$ and $\sum_{I=1}^{\mydim}\widetilde{q}_I^2=1-\widetilde{B}^2$ as well as the following \textbf{stability condition}:

 Note that in the vacuum case, we have $\widetilde{B}=0$.
-As we discussed in Sect.\,\ref{subsec:models}, in the vacuum case, the set of Kasner solutions satisfying the algebraic constraints and the condition \eqref{Kasner.cond2} is non-empty when $\mydim \geq10$, while in the presence of a scalar field, the set of Kasner solutions satisfying the algebraic constraints and the condition \eqref{Kasner.cond2} is non-empty when $\mydim \geq3$.
-Let $\widetilde{k}_{IJ}=- q_{\underline{I}} \updelta_{\underline{I}J} t^{-1}$ be the components of the second fundamental form of $\Sigma_t$ relative to the Kasner metric, with respect to the background orthonormal frame vectors $\widetilde{e}_I = t^{-\widetilde{q}_{\underline{I}}} \partial_{\underline{I}}$, where we recall that we do not sum repeated underlined indices.
-Let $(\Sigma_1=\mathbb{T}^{\mydim},\mathring{g},\mathring{k},\mathring{\psi},\mathring{\phi})$ be geometric initial data (see Sect.\,\ref{SS:CAUCHYPROBLEM}) for the Einstein-scalar field equations verifying the constraint equations \eqref{eq:hamconst}-\eqref{eq:momconst} and the CMC condition $\mathrm{tr}k=-1$ (see Remark \ref{rem:CMC}), and let $\lbrace \mathring{e}_I \rbrace_{I=1,\cdots,\mydim}$ be the initial orthonormal frame (on $\Sigma_1$) constructed in Sect.\,\ref{SS:CONSTRUCTIONOFTHEINTIALORTHONORMALFRAME}.
+As we discussed in Sect.\,\ref{subsec:models}, in the vacuum case, the set of Kasner solutions satisfying the algebraic constraints and the condition \eqref{Kasner.cond2} is non-empty when $\mydim \geq 10$, while in the presence of a scalar field, the set of Kasner solutions satisfying the algebraic constraints and the condition \eqref{Kasner.cond2} is non-empty when $\mydim \geq 3$.
+Let $\widetilde{k}_{IJ}= - \widetilde{q}_{\underline{I}} \updelta_{\underline{I}J} t^{-1}$ be the components of the second fundamental form of $\Sigma_t$ relative to the Kasner metric, with respect to the background orthonormal frame vectors $\widetilde{e}_I = t^{-\widetilde{q}_{\underline{I}}} \partial_{\underline{I}}$, where we recall that we do not sum repeated underlined indices.
+Let $(\Sigma_1=\mathbb{T}^{\mydim},\mathring{g},\mathring{k},\mathring{\psi},\mathring{\phi})$ be geometric initial data (see Sect.\,\ref{SS:CAUCHYPROBLEM}) for the Einstein-scalar field equations verifying the constraint equations \eqref{eq:hamconst}--\eqref{eq:momconst} and the CMC condition $\mathrm{tr}k=-1$ (see Remark \ref{rem:CMC}), and let $\lbrace \mathring{e}_I \rbrace_{I=1,\cdots,\mydim}$ be the initial orthonormal frame (on $\Sigma_1$) constructed in Sect.\,\ref{SS:CONSTRUCTIONOFTHEINTIALORTHONORMALFRAME}.
 Note that $\mathring{\psi} = \mathring{\phi} = 0$ corresponds to the Einstein-vacuum equations.
-Let
+Let:

 denote the norm of the perturbation of the geometric initial data away from the Kasner data, as defined in \eqref{E:INITIALCONTROLLINGNORM}.
-Assume that: \begin{itemize} \item $N_0 \geq 1$ is a fixed positive integer of our choice. \item $A$ is sufficiently large in a manner that depends on $\mydim$ and the parameters $q$ and $\upsigma$ fixed in \eqref{sigma,q}. \item $N$ is sufficiently large in a manner that depends on $N_0$, $A$, $\mydim$, $q$, and $\upsigma$. \item $\mathring{\upalpha}$ is sufficiently small in a manner that depends on $N$, $N_0$, $A$, $\mydim$, $q$, and $\upsigma$. \end{itemize} Then the following conclusions hold.
+Assume that: \begin{itemize} \item $N_0 \geq 1$ is a fixed positive integer (we are free to choose $N_0$). \item $\blowupexp$ is sufficiently large in a manner that depends on $\mydim$ and the parameters $q$ and $\upsigma$ fixed in \eqref{sigma,q}. \item $N$ is sufficiently large in a manner that depends on $N_0, \blowupexp, \mydim, q,$ and $\upsigma$. \item $\mathring{\upalpha}$ is sufficiently small in a manner that depends on $N, N_0, \blowupexp, \mydim, q,$ and $\upsigma$. \end{itemize} Then the following conclusions hold.